 Then drizzle the hot syrup over the packed snow.
 It’ll seize up almost immediately.

-Use a popsicle stick or plastic fork to twirl it up, serve with pickles and donuts—and enjoy!
+Use a popsicle stick or fork to twirl it up, serve with pickles, Cabot cheddar and donuts—and enjoy!

 If you want to try Cheddar Donuts, which make a nice pairing, I recommend the base recipe of these Pecan & Cheddar Mini Donuts.

-Averill (aka <3Ave) is a long-time member of the Cabot team (ca. 2006) and a life-time lover of cheese (the sharper the better!).
+Dr. Averill (aka <3Ave) is a long-time member of the Cabot team (ca. 2006) and a life-time lover of cheese (the sharper the better!).
 She’s always been moved by the Cabot commitment to the farmers, our communities, and making quality products.
 You can catch her on Twitter most of the time, where she leads the @cabotcheese tweeting.
-When she’s not talking cheese, Averill teaches and studies history, and is working on finishing her PhD.
+When she’s not talking cheese, Averill teaches and studies history.